openstack/neutron/doc/source/contributor/internals/services_and_agents.rst

    responsible for wiring and securing virtual interfaces (usually both Compute and Network nodes).
 #.
 Layer3 agent that runs on Network node and provides East-West and
-   North-South routing plus some advanced services such as FWaaS or VPNaaS.
+   North-South routing plus some advanced services such as VPNaaS.

 For the purpose of this document, we call all services, servers and agents that run on any node as just "services".